mafiosnik777/enhancr/README.md

 > Where can I get custom upscaling models?

 I can't include most models in enhancr because of Licensing.
 Custom models can be obtained [here](https://upscale.wiki/wiki/Model_Database) and loaded inside the models tab.

-> Why is Scene Detection in CAIN (TensorRT) so slow when using AV1 input?

-It is powered by OpenCV to detect scene changes, which still, as of the time of writing, doesn't support AV1 natively.
-I tried compiling against a custom ffmpeg build with dav1d, but couldn't get it to compile for Windows after hours of trying around.
-Recently though there were made some commits to the OpenCV repo for the 5.0 milestone to finally support AV1 but unfortunately only with AOM decoder, which is painfully slow.
-I compiled that one for now, so that there is AV1 decoding support at all.

 > I'm running out of memory when trying to run a TensorRT inference, what should I do?